 Inspire future entrepreneurs

-The Centre of Entrepreneurship provides entrepreneurs with specialised training, mentoring and support services developed to help them establish, fund, manage and expand their start-ups.
+- The ICC Centre of Entrepreneurship works to enhance local start-up ecosystems by providing entrepreneurs with specialised training, mentoring and support services.
+These services will help entrepreneurs establish, fund, manage and expand their start-ups.

 Where is the ICC Centre of Entrepreneurship located?

 The ICC Centre of Entrepreneurship comprises regional hubs with locations around the world to deliver tailored support to local entrepreneurs, small businesses, and start-ups.